Sign Up

 August 20, 2019

-After all, the obvious strategic purpose of such a contemplated transaction is not to build golf courses and Trump condo towers, as the island gradually falls to global warming and regains the essence of its name (“Green” land).
+After all, the obvious strategic purpose of such a contemplated transaction is not to build golf courses and Trump condo towers – unless, of course, the island gradually falls to global warming and regains the essence of its name (“Green” land).

 One must get prepared

-Clearly, given the continuing preeminence of the United States in the world of today, having a refined understanding of the realtor’s acquisitive view of the international property market is fast becoming the key coinage in global power relations today.
+Clearly, given the continuing preeminence of the United States in the world of today, having a refined understanding of the realtor-turned-President’s acquisitive view of the international property market is fast becoming key coinage in global power relations today.

-After all, beyond knowledge of the raw angles of the entertainment industry, Donald Trump brings only real estate business experience of the rough kind to the Presidency.
+Just remember, beyond knowledge of the raw angles of the entertainment industry, Donald Trump primarily brings real estate business experience (of the rough kind) to the Oval Office.

 Landlords and tenants

 To Trump, the world is made up in a totally binary fashion.
 It consists of landlords and tenants.
-He views the entire world essentially as a rent-controlled building that he owns, either directly or on behalf of the United States.
+It therefore stands to reason that he views the entire world essentially as a rent-controlled building that he owns, either directly or on behalf of the United States.

-He is greatly troubled by the fact that the occupants of that vast building are using arcane laws and customs – whether rent-control provisions or funny international deals like the WTO and international treaties in general – to defraud him and the United States of the due returns.
+Accordingly, Trump is greatly troubled by the fact that the occupants of whichever vast building or desirable plot of land are using arcane laws and customs – whether rent-control provisions or funny international agreements like the WTO and international treaties in general – to defraud him and the United States of the due returns.

-He resents being taken advantage of in that manner and can count on lifelong experience as one of the toughest New York operatives to reshape his tenant pool and rental takings.
+After all, Trump can count on lifelong experience as one of the toughest New York operatives to reshape his tenant pool and properties.

 Responding to “friendly” embraces

-Evidently, given that the Trump world being made up of the tough worthy of respect and everyone else, the only effective response is to be tough, based on strength and options.
+Evidently, given that the Trump world is made up solely of the tough and wealthy who are worthy of his respect – and then everyone else, the only effective response is to be tough, based on strength and options.

 We can all count on the fact that the challenge posed by Trumpism is not a temporary phenomenon.
-Crass commercialism has always been a key dimension of America’s engagement with the world that will not disappear with the man.
+Crass commercialism has always been a key dimension of the United States’ engagement with the world that will not disappear with the man in the White House.

 Simply put, the global reach of American-style M&A transactions is apparently bound to move from the field of corporate battles to the world of nations and entire regions.
 So far, it has already reshaped the U.S. political discourse and its institutions.
 The entire world is next.